The-UnknownHacker/Reddit-Wallpaper-Downloader/README.md

 2. Double-click the executable to run the application

 ## Usage
-1. Enter a subreddit name (default is "wallpapers", a good one is also "wallpaper")
+1. Enter a subreddit name (default is "wallpapers", a good one is also "wallpaper") - You can now add multiple if you prefer
 2. Click "Search" to browse wallpapers
 3. Use "Set as Wallpaper" to set an image as your desktop background
 4. Use "Download" to save an image to your computer